microsounds/kagami/readme.md

 about it but won't stop you, you just won't get anything useful.

 # Dynamic Indexes and Linking
-Markdown files can contain metadata tags, such as creation date or time of last modification, which take the form `<!--label XXXX/XX/XX-->` where the date string can be any valid human readable date understood by GNU date.
+Markdown files can contain metadata tags, such as creation date or time of last modification, which take the permissive form `<!-- word XXXX/XX/XX -->` where the date string `XXXX/XX/XX` can be any valid human readable date understood by GNU `date`. _Spaces between `<!--` and `-->` are optional._

 If a particular directory has an `index.md`, the resulting webpage will feature a dynamic list of all other webpages in the same directory sorted by creation